philc/book-notes/four thousand weeks - oliver burkeman.md

     * Don't forsake enjoyment of the present in pursuit of the future.
   * "By trying too hard to make the most of his time, he misses his life."
 * Rediscovering rest (chap 9)
-  * "Aristotle argued that true leisure -- by which he meant self-reflection and philosphical contemplation -- was among the very highest of virtues because it was worth choosing for its own sake, whereas other virtues, like courage in war, or noble behavior in governemtn, were virtuous only because they led to something else."
+  * "Aristotle argued that true leisure -- by which he meant self-reflection and philosophical contemplation -- was among the very highest of virtues because it was worth choosing for its own sake, whereas other virtues, like courage in war, or noble behavior in government, were virtuous only because they led to something else."
   * "It becomes difficult to enjoy a moment of rest for itself alone, without regard for any potential future benefits, because rest that has no instrumental value feels wasteful."
     * That we should use our leisure time for self-improvement has become an entrenched idea.
-  * "In order to most fully inhabit the only life you ever get, you have to refrain from using everyr spare hour for personal growth."
+  * "In order to most fully inhabit the only life you ever get, you have to refrain from using every spare hour for personal growth."
     * An old man drinking a glass of wine is truly at leisure, producing nothing for the future, and experiencing satisfaction from that moment.